Locations:

 What is pulse pressure?

 Pulse pressure is the difference between the upper and lower numbers of your blood pressure.
-Pulse pressure tends to increase as you get older, and this number can also be an indicator of health problems before you develop symptoms.
+Pulse pressure tends to increase as you get older.
+But it can also be a sign of cardiovascular problems before you develop symptoms.

 Advertisement